Cuebons and Pinel

 Years ago there was a Black Cuebon on MySpace, however that account is long gone.

-In the past couple of years, someone in Germany took on the Cuebon name for a Deviant Art account, to present some of his (or her?) graphic arts work.
+Several years ago, someone in Germany took on Cuebon as a name for a Deviant Art account, to present some of their graphic arts work.
 That account hasn't been very active, though.

 (The word also appears in some bizarre search engine results, and this domain name once got 'faked' by email spammers, so please ignore all that garbage.)